zyphlar/influxdb.org/source/docs/query_language/index.md

 #### How to set query start and end time

+If start and end times aren't set they will default to beginning of time until now, respectively.

 That query also shows one of the methods for specifying the time range.
 The column `time` is built in for every time series in the database.
 The `now()` method has the server set the time.
 And the `- 1h` tells it to subtract an hour.
 Other options for how to specify time durations are `us` for microseconds, `ms` for milliseconds, `s` for seconds, `m` for minutes, and `d` for days.

 You can also give a specific time and date.